Wedding Music Information & Selection

 Only classical-style music or music from an established religious tradition is performed in Memorial Church.
 The CD should give you some idea of what this means.
 For example, we do not perform popular music such as Peter, Paul and Mary’s “The Wedding Song”, selections from Broadway musicals, movie themes, etc.

-Please either email, USPS mail or fax the following form indicating your selections to me (address below).
+Please either email, USPS mail or fax the following form indicating your selections to your assigned organist.

 PLEASE NOTE: all guest musicians must be approved by me well in advance (8 weeks) of your ceremony.

 The Wedding Coordinator will send you payment instructions 6 weeks prior to your wedding.
-Please do not mail in any checks until she has given you the payment information.
+Please do not mail in any checks until you are given the payment information.

 I hope this information is of help in selecting your music and your wedding at Memorial Church is a happy and memorable occasion for you.